kev-8/exo/README.md

 exo ingests news events, conflict data, economic indicators, social sentiment, and market data on a rolling schedule.
 It normalises all signals into a shared feature store, then computes a weighted composite risk score across five dimensions for each tracked country.

-Each dimension is decomposed into three tiers — **Structural** (annual baselines), **Short-term** (1–2 year trends), and **Acute** (7–30 day signals) — which blend into the dimension score using configurable per-dimension weights.
+Each dimension is decomposed into three tiers — **Structural** (15 year baseline), **Short-term** (1–2 year trends), and **Acute** (7–30 day signals) — which blend into the dimension score using configurable per-dimension weights.
 The composite and all three tier-level aggregates are persisted with every snapshot.

 The risk index is updated every 6 hours across **20 tracked countries** (more to come soon!).
 A React frontend serves a live 3D globe with per-country risk cards, trade flow arcs, and a real-time signal feed.